Purpose of the Study

-Copyright: © 2017 Mayston et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2014 Graybill et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Competing interests: The authors have declared that no competing interests exist.

 Many adults want to grow old in their own homes (age in place) as opposed to a community living arrangement , but there are challenges to independent living for healthy older adults as well as those who are unwell .
 Aging populations require innovative solutions to the problems of maintaining independence, dignity and home care, and assisted living technologies (ALTs) may play a key role.
 ALTs can theoretically facilitate older people (those aged age 65+ ) aging in place and can be categorized into two groups.
 Firstly, Home and Environmental Modifications, which are technologies or modifications that can be installed or used within a home to promote independent living, usually by increasing mobility (e.g. ramp, adapted kitchen tools), or mediating risk of injury (e.g. grab rails in bath, wheelchair lift on stairs).
 Secondly, Telemedicine which includes any technology that provides remote communication between people in their home and healthcare or security professionals , (e.g. home surveillance technology to monitor the condition of the older person by transmitting routine physiological data).